Aditi-Mohan/Pricelab-Demo/README.md

 ## Additionally:

-Added Dashboard to the Application as outlined in the Brownie Points Tasks **Note:** The Dashboard interacts with the API while the rest of the app is directly contected to the Database.
+Added Dashboard to the Application as outlined in the Brownie Points Tasks <br>
+**Note:** The Dashboard interacts with the API while the rest of the app is directly contected to the Database.

 ## Getting Started